Non-perturbative quarkonium dissociation rates in strongly coupled quark-gluon plasma: Heavy-flavor -matrices in the sQGP

 which can be obtained as a convolution of two one-particle spectral functions,

 with the one-particle propagator

-where $\varepsilon_{Q}(k) =\sqrt{m_Q^2 + k^2}$ denotes the on-shell energy, and $\Sigma_{Q}$ the selfenergy obtained by closing the $\Tm$ with an in-medium light-parton propagator from the heat bath~\cite{Liu:2017qah}.
-In (\ref{eq:G2}), $n_{Q}$ ($n_{\bar{Q}}$) denote the thermal distribution functions for the heavy (anti-) quark, $Q$ ($\bar{Q}$).
-In (\ref{eq:Tm}), $V_{Q\bar Q}$ is the momentum representation of the in-medium potential between a heavy quark and antiquark.
-In practice, we start with an ansatz for the screened in-medium potential in coordinate space, which, in the color-singlet channel, is given by
+where $\varepsilon_{Q,i}(k) =\sqrt{m_{Q,i}^2 + k^2}$ denotes the on-shell energy of a heavy quark or a light parton ($i$).
+The single-parton selfenergies, $\Sigma_{Q,i}$, are calculated by closing the pertinent $\Tm$ (illustrated diagrammatically in figure~\ref{fig:hl-scattering}) with an in-medium light-parton propagator from the heat bath~\cite{Liu:2017qah} (see figure~\ref{fig:selfenergy}); they contain both real and imaginary parts, corresponding to an in-medium change in the dispersion relation and a collisional width, respectively.
+In addition, the parton masses, $m_{Q,i}$, contain a non-dispersive, momentum independent contribution; for heavy quarks, this is computed from the Fock term of the potential, while for light partons, this contribution is utilized as a fit parameter for the QCD equation of state (associated with (gluon) condensate physics that is not included in the current $\Tm$ formalism)~\cite{Liu:2017qah}.

+Furthermore, in equation (\ref{eq:G2}) $n_{Q,\Qb}$ denote the Fermi distribution functions for the heavy (anti)quarks in thermal and chemical equilibrium (numerically they are rather negligible).

+The key input to the $\Tm$ is the HQ potential, $V_{Q\bar Q}$, in equation (\ref{eq:Tm}).
+This quantity cannot be directly obtained from lattice QCD but rather has to be inferred from related quantities that can be calculated from the $\Tm$ and then be constrained by lQCD data.
+In practice, this is done by starting from an ansatz for the screened in-medium potential in coordinate space,

 The coupling constant, $\alpha_s$, of the color-Coulomb interaction and the string tension, $\sigma$, of the confining force are calibrated to the vacuum HQ free energy from lQCD data~\cite{Bazavov:2018wmo}.
-The pertinent screening masses, $m_{d}$ and $m_{s}$, along with an effective string breaking parameter, $c_b$, are determined by fitting to thermal lQCD data, specifically HQ free energies, Euclidean correlators, and Wilson line correlators (WLCs)~\cite{Riek:2010fk,Liu:2017qah,Tang:2023tkm}.
+The in-medium parameters, \ie, the screening masses, $m_{d}$ and $m_{s}$, along with an ``effective string breaking parameter'', $c_b$\footnote{$c_b$ is not obtained from a dynamical string breaking mechanism, but merely serves as a parameter to accelerate the flattening of the potential at large distances toward its asymptotic value.}, have been determined by performing selfconsistent $T$-matrix calculations for in-medium HQ free energies, Euclidean correlators, and Wilson line correlators (WLCs)~\cite{Riek:2010fk,Liu:2017qah,Tang:2023tkm} and fitting them to pertinent lQCD data.